iturdikulov/notes/public utility.md

 ---
-title: Public utility
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Public utility

 > A public utility company (usually just utility) is an organization that
 > maintains the infrastructure for a public service (often also providing a